The Death of the Pirate Blackbeard

 Once dead, his head was displayed proudly on the bowsprit of the Adventure, which they took as proof of the pirate's death.
 They hoped to receive a plentiful bounty.

 Although he was infamous in life, he became a legend in death.
-There are many ghost stories that have arisen from his gruesome end.
-One of the most famous being at the site of his death, where his body was thrown to sea.
+Many ghost stories have arisen from his gruesome end.

 Demonic in Appearance

 Blackbeard's Revenge: A Ghost Story

-After he decapitated, it is rumored that as they threw his body overboard, his head shouted, "Come on!
+After his beheading, supposedly as they threw his body overboard, his head shouted, "Come on!
 Edward!"
 His body then circled, though some argued swam, around the ship three times before sinking to the bottom.

-It is believed by the legend that his body still haunts Teach's Hole, searching for his missing head.
+The legend believes that his body still haunts Teach's Hole, searching for his missing head.
 Some have reported seeing his headless ghost floating on the surface of the water, swimming around in circles, glowing just below the surface of the water.

-There have been rumors of his body occasionally rising from the water, holding a lantern and coming to the shore looking for his head.
-The light from the lantern is sometimes seen glowing from the shore on the Pamlico Sound side of Ocracoke Island that locals refer to as "Teach's light."
+There have been rumors of his body occasionally rising from the water, holding a lantern, and coming to the shore looking for his head.
+The light from the lamp is sometimes seen glowing from the coast on the Pamlico Sound side of Ocracoke Island that locals refer to as "Teach's light."
 When the light appears, people supposedly have heard him yelling, "Where's my head?"

-Though the ghost stories are probably false, the story of his life is true.
+Though the ghost stories are probably false, the story of his life is real.

 © 2012 Angela Michelle Schultz